YihangZHO/Image-Synthesis-with-Class-Aware-Semantic-Diffusion-Models-for-Surgical-Scene-Segmentation/README.md

 Our model is built upon the following excellent open-source projects:

-- 🤗 [Hugging Face Diffusers](https://github.com/huggingface/diffusers) – the baseline of this project and code for mask synthesis is based on its implementation of Stable Diffusion.
+- 🤗 [Hugging Face Diffusers](https://github.com/huggingface/diffusers) – the baseline of this project and code for mask synthesis is based on its implementation of Stable Diffusion
 - 🧠 [Semantic Diffusion Model by Weilun Wang](https://github.com/WeilunWang/semantic-diffusion-model) – semantic-aware conditioning framework

 We thank the authors for their contributions to the open-source community.